mooddood235/PotentialPotato/README.md

 $\dfrac{\Gamma \vdash expr \in (U n) \ \leadsto \ expr^{\circ}}{\Gamma \vdash \ expr \in (U \ infty) \ \leadsto \ expr^{\circ}}$ Which says that $(U n)$ is a subtype of $(U infty)$.
 It is also the case that $(U n) \in (U \infty)$.

-This subtyping behavior also extends to functions and other objects,
+This subtyping behavior also extends to functions and other similar objects like Pair,

 $\Gamma \vdash (\Pi \ ((m \ D)) \ K) \ \leadsto \ s$